craws/OpenAtlas/install.md

 ### File Upload and Export

-Make these directories writeable for the Apache user:
+Make these directories writable for the Apache user:

     openatlas/uploads
     openatlas/export/csv